Boris-creator/trident/README.md

-A tiny command-line tool made by in the process of learning Rust.
+A tiny command-line tool made by me in the process of learning Rust.
 Maybe it is shit code!

 ## Community